 Toyota GR Supra review – can it rival a Porsche 718 Cayman?

-A divisive, but ultimately fascinating sports car that has its flaws, but fights back with charisma
+A divisive but ultimately fascinating sports car that has its flaws, but fights back with charisma

-When Toyota launched the GR Supra in 2019, it’s fair to assume that we all took more interest in the historical precedence of the Supra bit of its name than we did GR.
-But now, three years, two fabulous GR siblings and a new manual transmission later, the Supra’s relevance to its GT-like predecessors has almost completely passed, leaving behind a curious two-seater sports car that we feel is only just now starting to reveal its full potential.
+When Toyota launched the GR Supra back in 2019, it’s fair to assume that we all took more interest in the historical precedence of the Supra bit of its name than we did GR.
+But now, four years, two fabulous GR siblings and a new manual transmission later, the Supra’s relevance to its GT-like predecessors has almost completely passed, leaving behind a curious two-seater sports car that we feel is only just now starting to reveal its full potential.

 Toyota GR Supra: in detail